 Support with practice structure and strategies

-If you want to know more about the methods I use, click here.
+If you would like to know more about the pedagogical methods that I use, click here.

 An example session might include:

 A diagnostic of your current vocal habits and health